kosmosschool/snap-blocks/README.md

 You don’t need to be Picasso to be creative.
 Snapping blocks together is fun and easy, and the only limit is your imagination.

+The game is an early version and not in active development.

 ## Download
 You can download the most recent APK file [here](https://kosmosschool.itch.io/snap-blocks).